Floyd Bannister: Professional career

+Player profile

 Armed with a strong fastball and big breaking curveball, Bannister averaged 6.49 strikeouts per nine innings in his career but also shuffled between six different teams in 15 years in the majors.
-He gave up more than 30 home runs in four different seasons and coaches, including Don Drysdale and Dave Duncan, questioned his mental approach to pitching.
+He gave up more than 30 home runs in four different seasons.
+Coaches, including Don Drysdale and Dave Duncan, questioned his mental approach to pitching.
 Bannister later said he would have been more successful if he threw more curveballs.

 Bannister compiled a 134–143 record with a 4.06 ERA in 431 games (363 starts).
-He had 62 complete games in his career, along with 16 shutouts.
-He amassed 1,723 strikeouts over his career, averaging 147 a year.
-He held several records for the nascent Mariners franchise, including career strikeouts and complete games, that have since been bested by several pitchers.
+He had 62 complete games in his career, including 16 shutouts.
+He amassed 1,723 strikeouts over his career.
+He held several records for the nascent Mariners franchise, including career strikeouts and complete games, that several pitchers have since surprised.

+Bannister was inducted into the College Baseball Hall of Fame in 2008.
+In 2026, he was named one of the 50 greatest Mariners players.

 Personal life

+Bannister was born in Pierre, South Dakota, then his family moved to the Seattle area when his father began working for Boeing.

-Bannister is married and resides near Phoenix, Arizona.
+Bannister and his wife reside near Phoenix, Arizona.
 They have three children, all of whom pitched competitively.
 Brian Bannister pitched for five seasons in the majors for the New York Mets and the Kansas City Royals.
 Brett Bannister pitched for the USC Trojans and played one season in the minors after being drafted by the Mariners.
 Cory Bannister pitched at Stanford.
 Bannister was teammates with future brother-in-law Greg Cochran at Arizona State.
 Cochran later reached Triple-A.

 Bannister manages Brian's professional photography studio in Phoenix.
-He has also has an indoor training facility in a commercial building he owns in Phoenix.
+He also has an indoor training facility in a commercial building he owns in Phoenix.